 CT stands for computerised tomography.
 CT colonography uses a CT scanner to produce detailed pictures of the colon and rectum.
 This test can be used instead of a colonoscopy to help detect cancers and other bowel conditions.

 Note: the information below is a general guide only.
 The arrangements, and the way tests are performed, may vary between different hospitals.
 Always follow the instructions given by your doctor or local hospital.

 What is CT colonography?

 CT colonography is known in full as computerised tomography colonography (sometimes the word computed is used instead of computerised).
-It is a test that uses a CT scanner to produce pictures of the inside of the colon and rectum (the colon is the last part of the intestines or guts, the rectum is the passage between the colon and the anus).
+It is a test that uses a CT scanner to produce pictures of the inside of the colon and rectum (the colon, or large intestine, is the last part of the intestines or guts, the rectum is the passage between the colon and the anus).

 CT colonography can provide information about the colon that would usually only be obtainable by doing a colonoscopy.
 Colonoscopy is a test where a flexible tube is inserted into the rectum and through the colon.
 See the separate leaflet called Colonoscopy for more details.